bmw-software-engineering/trlc/TUTORIAL-OPTIONAL-BASE.md

   cb_link     optional Integer
 }

-type Engine_Requirement extends Requirement {}
+type Engine_Requirement extends Requirement {
+  freeze component = COMPONENT.Engine
+  freeze asil      = ASIL.D
+}

 checks Engine_Requirement {
-  component   /= null, fatal "component must be set" asil        /= null, fatal "asil must be set" description /= null, fatal "description must be set"
+  description /= null, fatal "description must be set"

-  component == COMPONENT.Engine,
-    "engine req must have engine component"

-  asil == ASIL.D, "engine req must be ASIL D"

   len(description) > 0, "empty description not allowed"
 }
 ```

-The first three checks must be `fatal` in order to prevent the other
+The first check must be `fatal` in order to prevent the other
 check being evaluated with potential `null` values.

 This is way more readable than the original convoluted expression, and